NYPD Accountability Plan

 - I will decriminalize or decline to prosecute marijuana possession and use, as well as enforcement of sex work-related crimes, loitering, and theft of service to eliminate unnecessary over policing because of the concern of disparate policing in certain communities.

 Manhattan DA Partnership with CCRB

-Too often, when police violate the law, victims rarely report these crimes to traditional law enforcement the DA’s Office is the last to know and the last to act.
+Too often, when police violate the law, victims rarely report these crimes to traditional law enforcement and 7743 the DA’s Office is the last to know and the last to act.
 This must change.